Market Risk Management

 - Stress testing to estimate losses under extraordinary market conditions shall be performed on a regular basis.

 - The recipient of an investment mandate has ownership of and shall manage and monitor the market risk according to the investment mandate.

-- The risk management function shall independently monitor and assess market risk and the risk characteristics of the fund, from fund level to individual mandate level.
+- The risk management function shall independently monitor and assess market risk and the risk characteristics of the funds under management at a combined fund level and individual mandate level.